viniciusdeliz/viniciusdeliz/README.md

 </p>

 <p align="left">
-  📱 If you want to develop a solution with me (or talk about the weather), don't hesitate to follow me and send me a message:
+  📱 If you want to develop a solution (or talk about the weather), check the links below and send me a message:
 </p>

 <p align="left">